Adversarial Flow Models¶

 Key Designs¶

-Optimal Transport Regularization + Brenier Anchoring:
+1. Optimal Transport Regularization + Brenier Anchoring: Pinning the Adversarial Objective to a Unique Map

-Arbitrary-step Training + Deep Recursive One-step Model:
+3. Arbitrary-step Training + Deep Recursive Single-step Models: Trading Capacity for NFE

 Loss & Training¶

-Discriminator loss: \(\mathcal{L}_{\mathrm{AF}}^D = \mathcal{L}_{\mathrm{adv}}^D + \lambda_{\mathrm{gp}}(\mathcal{L}_{r_1}^D + \mathcal{L}_{r_2}^D) + \lambda_{\mathrm{cp}}\mathcal{L}_{\mathrm{cp}}^D\), where R1/R2 use finite difference with \(\epsilon=0.01\) instead of second derivatives, computed on only 25% of the batch.
-Generator loss: \(\mathcal{L}_{\mathrm{AF}}^G = \mathcal{L}_{\mathrm{adv}}^G + \lambda_{\mathrm{ot}}\mathcal{L}_{\mathrm{ot}}^G\).
-AdamW, \(\beta_1=0,\beta_2=0.9\), lr \(1\times10^{-4}\), batch 256, EMA 0.9999, following MeanFlow's size definitions (B/M/L/XL, patch=2).
-Generator and discriminator are of the same size, each with an independent dataloader.
-Guidance is implemented via an additional \(\mathcal{L}_{\mathrm{cg}}^G=-\mathbb{E}[C(\mathrm{interp}(G(z,c),z',t'),t',c)]\), and gradient accumulation over timesteps is required to reproduce CFG behavior.
+The discriminator loss is \(\mathcal{L}_{\mathrm{AF}}^D = \mathcal{L}_{\mathrm{adv}}^D + \lambda_{\mathrm{gp}}(\mathcal{L}_{r_1}^D + \mathcal{L}_{r_2}^D) + \lambda_{\mathrm{cp}}\mathcal{L}_{\mathrm{cp}}^D\), where R1/R2 utilize finite difference with \(\epsilon=0.01\) instead of second-order derivatives (calculated on 25% of the batch).
+The generator loss is \(\mathcal{L}_{\mathrm{AF}}^G = \mathcal{L}_{\mathrm{adv}}^G + \lambda_{\mathrm{ot}}\mathcal{L}_{\mathrm{ot}}^G\).
+Training uses AdamW, \(\beta_1=0, \beta_2=0.9\), lr \(1\times10^{-4}\), batch size 256, and EMA 0.9999.
+Model sizes (B/M/L/XL, patch=2) follow MeanFlow. \(G\) and \(D\) are of the same size with independent dataloaders.
+Guidance is implemented via \(\mathcal{L}_{\mathrm{cg}}^G=-\mathbb{E}[C(\text{interp}(G(z,c),z',t'),t',c)]\), requiring gradient accumulation over timesteps to replicate CFG behavior.

 Key Experimental Results¶